Pioneers of the Minneapolis Sound

 Lead vocalist/composer Susannah Melvoin grew up in an L.A. based musical family, the daughter of legendary composer and keyboardist Michael Melvoin.
 Susannah’s resume boasts projects with Prince, Madonna, Seal, Doyle Bramhall II, Quincy Jones, Eric Clapton, Trevor Horn, Questlove, Erykah Badu, William Orbit and The Grid.
 She has regularly toured with Pink Floyd’s Roger Waters and her twin sisters Wendy and Lisa.

 Lead vocalist/producer/composer/instrumentalist St. Paul Peterson hails from an equally musical family.
-His mother Jeanne Arland is still active on the Twin Cities’ jazz scene, as are his vocalist sisters and musician brothers.
+His vocalist sisters and musician brothers are very active on the Twin Cities and international music scene.
 At the tender age of 21 Paul became the leader of The Family and his career took off from there.
 A wondrously gifted multi-instrumentalist, Paul’s keyboards, bass, guitar and vocals have been featured in The Time and alongside Stevie Wonder, David Sanborn, Digital Underground, Mavis Staples, Chaka Khan, Lionel Richie and more.
 As a songwriter his work has been nominated for a Grammy Award.

 Saxophonist/flautist Eric Leeds was not just a player but horn arranger for Prince’s Revolution, his best known band.
 Leeds also recorded two jazz-fusion albums with Prince under the name Madhouse and produced three solo albums.
 His recognizable sound has graced recordings by an enviably diverse array of legends including George Benson, George Clinton, Jimmy McGriff, James Brown, Chaka Khan and Kid Creole & The Coconuts.